 While recent work shows a strong link between nutrient concentrations at the Lake Powell penstock depth and ecosystem productivity in the upper part of the CRe, it is unknown how far downstream Lake Powell exerts a dominant influence on riverine nutrient budgets because of the many processes that may be depleting or augmenting SRP concentrations (H9-H14).
 In addition, the downriver CRe has more allochthonous inputs, which leads to the hypothesis (H20) that autochthony plays a lesser role (and thus temporal variation in nutrients may not be as strong a driver) in the lower half of CRe.
 H20 was not supported by previous foodbase work throughout the CRe (Cross and others, 2013), which found that diatoms continue to be a significant portion of aquatic insect diets at downriver study locations and the insects remain an important part of fish diets.
 Interestingly, while most components of the aquatic ecosystem appeared to decline in 2014 in the upper part of the CRe, there is some evidence that humpback chub in the lower part of the CRe (i.e., downstream of Havasu Creek) did very well in 2014.
-If nutrients are an important ecosystem driver throughout the CRe (i.e., H16 is more supported than H20), then some mechanism must have led to higher SRP in the lower part of the CRe (H9-H14)or we might hypothesize (H21) that fish densities are so low that SRP does not yet limit population responses.
-Under H21, humpback chub may respond primarily to increases in temperature alone so long as densities remain low, however, at some point food limitation must matter (H15) so the long-term prospects for large populations of humpback chub would seem to be not be as promising without increases in primary and second production.
+If nutrients are an important ecosystem driver throughout the CRe (i.e., H16 is more supported than H20), then some mechanism must have led to higher SRP in the lower part of the CRe (H9-H14), either decreased uptake or increased inputs or both.
+Alternatively, we might hypothesize (H21) that fish densities are so low that SRP does not yet limit population responses.
+Under H21, humpback chub may respond primarily to increases in temperature alone so long as their own densities remain low, however, at some point food limitation must matter (H15) so the long-term prospects for large populations of humpback chub would seem to be not be as promising without increases in primary and second production.

-It would not be surprising if humpback chub are currently food limited near the LCR, and recruitment limited in western Grand Canyon, because of the interactions of temperature and geography.
+It would not be surprising if humpback chub numbers are currently food-limited near the LCR, and recruitment limited in western Grand Canyon, because of the interactions of temperature and geography.
 Near the LCR, temperatures in the CRe only need to be warm enough to allow for growth of juveniles because spawning occurs in the LCR.
-There is some evidence that the portion of the population in the Colorado River near the LCR can be recruitment limited over shorter time scales (1-3 years), but during the recent decline may have been more food-limited.
-Ifreproduction in the lower CRe occurs within the Colorado River, then temperatures rarely exceed the necessary physiological thresholds leading to recruitment limitation.
+There is some evidence that the portion of the humpback chub population in the Colorado River near the LCR can be recruitment-limited over shorter time scales (1-3 years), but during the recent decline may have been more food-limited.
+If humpback chub reproduction in the lower CRe occurs within the Colorado River, then temperatures rarely exceed the necessary physiological thresholds leading to recruitment-limitation.
 Importantly, however, warming temperatures, especially if they occur without increases in the foodbase, may simply replace the recruitment limitation with a food limitation.
 If this is the case, we would expect the carrying capacity of a humpback chub population in the western CRe to be substantially lower than that of the population near the LCR.